Biuret test: Biuret reagent

-The Biuret reagent is made of sodium hydroxide (NaOH) and hydrated copper(II) sulfate, together with potassium sodium tartrate, the latter of which is added to chelate and thus stabilize the cupric ions.
+The biuret reagent is made of sodium hydroxide (NaOH) and hydrated copper(II) sulfate, together with potassium sodium tartrate, the latter of which is added to chelate and thus stabilize the cupric ions.
 The reaction of the cupric ions with the nitrogen atoms involved in peptide bonds leads to the displacement of the peptide hydrogen atoms under the alkaline conditions.
 A tri- or tetra-dentate chelation with the peptide nitrogen produces the characteristic color.
 This is found with dipeptides.

 The reagent is commonly used in the biuret protein assay, a colorimetric test used to determine protein concentration by UV/VIS spectroscopy at wavelength 540 nm.

 High sensitivity variants of the biuret test

 Two major modifications of the biuret test are commonly applied in modern colorimetric analysis of peptides: the bicinchoninic acid (BCA) assay and the Lowry assay.
 In these tests, the Cu+ formed during the biuret reaction reacts further with other reagents, leading to a deeper color.

 In the BCA test, Cu+ forms a deep purple complex with bicinchoninic acid (BCA), which absorbs around 562 nm, producing the signature mauve color.
-The water-soluble BCA/copper complex absorbs much more strongly than the peptide/copper complex, increasing the sensitivity of the biuret test by a factor of around 100: the BCA assay allows to detect proteins in the range of 0.0005 to 2 mg/mL).
+The water-soluble BCA/copper complex absorbs much more strongly than the peptide/copper complex, increasing the sensitivity of the biuret test by a factor of around 100: the BCA assay allows to detect proteins in the range of 0.0005 to 2 mg/mL.
 Additionally, the BCA protein assay gives the important benefit of compatibility with substances such as up to 5% surfactants in protein samples.

-In the Lowry protein assay Cu+ is oxidized back to Cu2+ by MoVI in the Folin–Ciocalteu reagent, which forms molybdenum blue (MoIV).
+In the Lowry protein assay, Cu+ is oxidized back to Cu2+ by MoVI in the Folin–Ciocalteu reagent, which forms molybdenum blue (MoIV).
 Tyrosine residues in the protein also form molybdenum blue under these circumstances.
 In this way, proteins can be detected in concentrations between 0.005 and 2 mg/mL.
-Molybdenum blue in turn can bind certain organic dyes such as malachite green and Auramine O, resulting in further amplification of the signal.
+Molybdenum blue can in turn bind certain organic dyes such as malachite green and Auramine O, resulting in further amplification of the signal.